myared/ember-101/docs/blog-post.md

 {{outlet}}
 ```

 Just this funky thing called `{{outlet}}`.
-Ember.js uses handlebars for templating, and the `outlet` variable is a special variable that Ember uses to say "insert any subtemplates here".
+Ember.js uses handlebars for templating, and the `outlet` variable is a special variable that Ember uses to say "insert any child templates here".
 If you've done anything with Ruby on Rails, think `yield` and you'll be awfully close.
-We're not adding any subtemplates to our `index` template so let's remove the `{{outlet}}` and add a sample post:
+We're not adding any child templates to our `index` template so let's remove the `{{outlet}}` and add a sample post:

 ```html
 <article>